 A smooth French twist on shiny, clean hair feels a bit too prim and proper.
 Instead, work with the natural texture you get with day-three hair, and sweep it over into a slightly undone twist.

 Simply pulling your hair back when it isn't at its best may be the oldest trick in the book, but only because it is so effective.
-However, this look ups the ante by working in a dutch braid along the hairline and into the ponytail.
-Use a hair tie to gather the hair high and taut for a polished, simple look.
+However, this look ups the ante by working in braids throughout and into a simple bun.

 When it comes to fishtails, the more disheveled they are, the better they look.
 Skip a loop or two, double up on a few pieces, pull out a strand here and there—do whatever you please to rough it up.